 glossary with the aim of creating an open archive that not only stores the collectively gained knowledge, but is constantly dialogically re-examined, supplemented and shared.
 As a result of the glossary work a special working method has evolved that at the same time proves to be a more efficient way of communicating -- not only in the context of working with professional dancers, but also non-academic dancers.
 MORE …

-Press comments about CocoonDance
+Press comments on CocoonDance

 For more than 22 years they have developed time and again, under the CocoonDance label, surprisingly innovative productions ...
 Indeed, they are never before seen artistic beings, who have unleashed a hypnotic power in all their productions to date. … So far, all artistic performances from this series have been – due to their highly aesthetic quality of movement and choreographic originality, yet also tiny, humorous accents – fantastic dance utopias.
 (Bettina Trouwborst, tanz, 05/2022)